-If you’re an ISFJ, though, just reading that laundry list of “unlikely” threats sent your mind spinning.
+If you’re an ISFJ, though, just reading that laundry list of “unlikely” threats may have sent your mind spinning.

 ISFJs are deeply invested in a sense of closeness and caring toward their loved ones.
-And since ISFJs tend to be risk-averse themselves, they definitely notice when someone they care about is headed into harm’s way.
+Since they tend to be risk-averse, they definitely notice when someone they care about is headed into harm’s way.
 Or might be.
 Or almost definitely isn’t, but have they THOUGHT about what happens if…

 You get the idea.

 This fear can sometimes go beyond well-meaning concern and veer into what non-ISFJs would describe as nagging.
 But cut the ISFJ some slack: Addressing their fear is mostly beyond their control.
 They can’t really stop loved ones from doing things they themselves would feel are too risky (at least, not once those loved ones are grown ups).
 And they can’t stop a comet from hitting your car just as the brakes go out on a mountaintop highway with no guard rail.
 So, if they seem a little freaked out by your seemingly innocent picnic lunch plan, go easy on them.